 There are still reminders of the old days, with well-paved streets running between farm buildings.
 Only five Orthodox churches survive in a poorly maintained state.
 During the prohibition of religion in communist Albania in 1948, they were declared “Cultural Monuments”.
 In 2002 they were put on the World Monuments Fund’s Watch List of 100 Most Endangered Sites.
 Most churches resemble barns: in the Ottoman days, churches were tolerated here as long as they didn’t look too much like churches from the outside.
-The best preserved of these is the Church of Shën Kollë (St. Nicholas’ Church, Kisha e Shën Kollit), built in 1721, in the centre of the village.
+The best preserved of these is the Church of Shën Kollë (St. Nicholas’ Church, Kisha e Shën Kollit), built-in 1721, in the centre of the village.
 It is the only one that can be visited if the caretaker with the key can be found.
-It has icons and frescoes, in great need of restoration.
+It has icons and frescoes in great need of restoration.
 St. Michael’s Church on the northwest side of town was built in 1722.
-It is locked and empty, but an idea of its former glory can be seen through a hole in the wall.
+It is locked and empty, but an idea of former glory can be seen through a hole in the wall.
 In 1996 the church was vandalised, and 23 paintings of Saints were severely damaged; it seems restoration work is in progress.
 St. Athanasius Church (Kisha e Shën Thanasit) was built in 1721 and now serves as a cemetery church in the old Moscopole.
 It also has frescoes but has also suffered from the theft of its church icons.